Previous years' general terms and conditions can be found at the bottom of the page.

 - the research is implemented according to good research practice

-- the research does not have commercial ties that affect its objectivity, independence or openness, and
+- the research does not have commercial ties that affect its objectivity, independence or openness

 2.6 Reporting on implementation

-The applicant is responsible for submitting reporting on the implementation of activities according to the Swedish Research Council’s instructions.
+The applicant is responsible for submitting reports on the implementation of activities according to the Swedish Research Council’s instructions.

 2.7 Employment relationship

-If the applicant is a physical person, they shall be employed by the administrating organisation stated in the decision to award funding, or another approved administrating organisation after an application to change has been approved by the Swedish Research Council.
-The employment relationship shall exist at the start of the grant payment period and then last throughout the payment period and any further availability period.
+If the applicant is a natural person, they shall be employed by the administrating organisation stated in the decision to award funding or by another approved administrating organisation that, following a request to change, has been approved by the Swedish Research Council.
+The employment relationship shall exist at the start of the grant period and last throughout this period and any further availability period.

-An exception from the requirement to be employed by the administrating organisation may be allowed, after approval by the Swedish Research Council, for applicants employed by a Swedish region but where activities are implemented at an other administrating organisation, or otherwise where the Swedish Research Council on application allows an exception.
+An exception from the requirement that the applicant must be employed by the administrating organisation may be allowed, after approval by the Swedish Research Council, for applicants employed by a Swedish region but where activities are implemented at another administrating organisation, or otherwise if the Swedish Research Council has approved this.

 2.8 Equipment

 The administrating organisation shall be the owner of the equipment and other fixtures and fittings procured for the activities.
-The equipment shall be used for the activities for as long as they are conducted.
+The equipment shall be used for the activities for as long as they continue.

 2.9 Changed preconditions for implementation

-The administrating organisation and applicant shall inform the Swedish Research Council without delay if circumstances arise that entail the activities cannot be implemented within the availability period according to what follows from the application, grant decision, or terms and conditions.
+The administrating organisation and applicant shall inform the Swedish Research Council without delay if circumstances arise that entail the activities cannot be implemented within the grant period and any additional availability period according to what follows from the application, decision, or terms and conditions.
 The same applies if equipment, for which purchase funding has been awarded, cannot be procured.
 In this case, the administrating organisation shall also report how the activities are affected by the equipment being impossible to procure.

 2.10 Changing administrating organisations

-If the activities can no longer be implemented at the administrating organisation due to changed circumstances, the Swedish Research Council may, on application from the administrating organisation and applicant, assess the issue of changing administrating organisations.
-The corresponding applies if the applicant is changing employers to another approved administrating organisation.
-An application to change administrating organisations shall be made in consultation with the administrating organisations involved.
+If the activities can no longer be implemented at the administrating organisation due to changed circumstances, the Swedish Research Council may, following a joint request from the administrating organisations and applicant involved, assess the issue of changing administrating organisations.
+The corresponding applies if the project leader will enter into employment with another approved administrating organisation.

 2.11 Changing project leaders

-If the activities can no longer be implemented due to changed circumstances for the project leader, the Swedish Research Council may on application approve a change of project leaders.
-The Swedish Research Council’s decisions shall, if possible, be preceded by consultation with the project leaders.
+If the activities can no longer be implemented due to changed circumstances for the project leader, the Swedish Research Council may on request approve a change of project leaders.

 2.12 Other funding

-A precondition for the Swedish Research Council’s decision is that the administrating organisation or applicant have not already received or will receive other funding for the same costs and purpose.
+A precondition for the Swedish Research Council’s decision is that the administrating organisation or applicant has not already received or will receive other funding for the same costs and purposes.

 The Swedish Research Council may change a decision to award funding on the basis of information about other funding.